jlink/property-based-testing-in-kotlin/docs/README.md

 }
 ```

-One of the problems with example-based tests: They typically promise more than they can keep.
+One of the problems with example-based tests: They often promise more than they can keep.
-They usually cover only a few examples, but they would like to make sure
+Although they typically cover only a few examples,
-that the code works for _all valid input_.
+they would rather like to make sure that the code works for _all valid input_.

 Property-based tests, however, focus on common _properties_ (hence the name) of the code under test.
 While it's not straightforward to predict the outcome of an arbitrary list's reversal without re-implementing reverse in your test,